intgr/pg_journal/README.md

 necessary patch is included under `patches/logging-hooks.patch` (courtesy of Martin Pihlak).

+You also need a recent enough version of systemd (v38+) with the journal feature and library (`libsystemd-journal.so`) enabled.

-After satisfying that requirement, just do this:
+After satisfying these requirements, just do this:

     make
     make install